sybilhoangRG/support.balsamiq.com/content/sales/cloudsubscriptions.md

 ## Stopping Your Subscription

-The site owners or the billing-only administrator can stop your subscription at any time in the Billing Information section, under Site Settings.
-Site Settings can be reached by selecting "Settings" in the center navigation menu within your site.
+The space owners or the billing-only administrator can stop your subscription at any time in the Billing Information section, under Settings.
+This section can be reached by selecting "Settings" in the center navigation menu within your space.

-To stop the auto-renew of your subscription select “Cancel Subscription".
+To stop the auto-renew of your subscription select "Cancel Subscription".
 After canceling your subscription, your credit card will not be charged again, unless you restart your subscription and enter your credit card information again.
-Access to your Balsamiq Cloud site will end at the conclusion of the current billing period.
+Access to your Balsamiq Cloud space will end at the conclusion of the current billing period.

 Please review details of your options before canceling your subscription to make sure your team [downloads](https://docs.balsamiq.com/cloud/projects/#cloning-downloading-and-deleting-projects) any work they would like to keep.